Menu

 St Filumena’s Catholic Primary School – Science Curriculum Statement

-At St Filumena’s Catholic School, we want every child to be curious, happy and enthusiastic learners of Science, and to be eager to achieve their very best in order to fulfil their God-given talents.
+At St Filumena’s Catholic School, we want every child to be curious, happy and enthusiastic learners of science, and to be eager to achieve their very best in order to fulfil their God-given talents.

 Intent – What we are trying to achieve?

-• Our principal aim is that children leave St Filumena’s Catholic School with a wide range of memories in Science formed through experiences that enhance a child’s awareness of their own abilities and strengths as a learner; thus ensuring that children see learning in Science as an ongoing process.
+• Our principal aim is that children leave St Filumena’s Catholic School with a wide range of memories in science formed through experiences that enhance a child’s awareness of their own abilities and strengths as a learner; thus ensuring that children see learning in Science as an ongoing process.

 • Our science curriculum aims to provide the foundations for understanding the world through the specific disciplines of biology, chemistry and physics.